hadasze/hadasze/README.md

 - ✔ Email.
 Hadas.zeira95@gmail.com

 ---------------------------------------------------------------------
-These are some of my project...
-Some are university projects and the rest are projects I did in my spare time:
+These are some of my projects
 ---------------------------------------------------------------------

 - 👉Trading System - Ali Bamba project